Patient characteristics

 Duplex ultrasound assessment revealed reflux involving the right Great Saphenous Vein (GSV) from the Saphenofemoral Junction (SFJ) to the ankle.
 Peak vein diameter was 8.3mm.
 Reflux (4.4 seconds) was present in the right common femoral vein (CFV).
 The deep venous system was patent.

-Treatment and Results
+Treatment and results

 Varithena treatment was planned for the right GSV tributary that extended medially from the mid-thigh to the ankle.

 The patient was prepped, and the skin at the access site was anesthetized with 0.2mL 1% lidocaine.
 Two access points were used: the tributary just above the ankle and at the knee.
 For both sites, a 21G micropuncture needle was inserted into the tributary followed by the passage of an 0.018 guidewire and a 4F sheath.
-The patient was placed in Tredelenberg and 5mL of Varithena was administered at each site for a total treatment volume of 10mL.
+The patient was placed in Tredelenburg and 5mL of Varithena was administered at each site for a total treatment volume of 10mL.

 Following administration of Varithena, venospasm of the treated segments was documented.
 Ultrasound images were obtained to confirm that the deep system was patent and that the right common femoral vein and SFJ were compressible.